s6hebern/Python/README.md

-(Hopefully) useful scripts for geospatial data management and analysis.
+Basically my personal backup of scripts for geospatial data management and analysis, but free to everybody whom it might concern.

 Languages: R and Python